benevpi/benevpi.github.io/index.md

 Here are some of Ben Everard's past projects

+# A Cry For Help (2024)
+Ben created a series of light sculptures for the Lightwavres festival at Salford Quays and RHS Bridgewater Glow.
+The seven insects highlight the plight of bugs, whose populations are dropping around the world.
+Each sculpture interacts with the people around it.
+Commisioned by The Lowery and RHS.

 # Geometric nature experiments (2024)
 Ben is experimenting with creating medium to large scale light art based around geometric representations of natural forms and procedurally generated animations based on environmental stimuli.